MobilePayDev/MobilePay-Subscriptions/docs/index.md

 ## <a name="overview"></a> Overview

 Billing your customers has never been easier before.
 This document explains how to make a technical integration to the MobilePay Subscription product.
 The audience for this document is either technical integrators acting on behalf of merchants, or merchant creating their own integrations.
+You can find more information on our <a href="https://developer.mobilepay.dk/subscriptions-main">Developer Portal</a>.

 Our MobilePay Subscriptions REST api enables you to: